Research-Informatics/data-guide/pages/basics.md

 - Researchers may overlook valuable patterns or trends.

 ---
+### Data Quality

+Data quality refers to the accuracy, completeness, consistency, and reliability of data, ensuring it is fit for its intended purpose.
+High-quality data is essential for generating meaningful insights, supporting sound decision-making, and maintaining the integrity of research and clinical processes.
+Key dimensions of data quality include:

+- **Accuracy**: Ensures the data reflects the real-world entities or events it represents.
+- **Completeness**: Verifies that all necessary data elements are present.
+- **Consistency**: Confirms uniformity across data sources and systems.
+- **Timeliness**: Ensures the data is up-to-date and relevant at the time of use.
+- **Provenance**: Tracks the origin and history of data to maintain its integrity.

+The CDW-R is primarily responsible for ensuring data quality across its curated datasets.
+The team works closely with researchers and study teams as needed to address data quality concerns and tailor datasets for their specific research objectives.
+By partnering with the CDW-R, teams can trust that their data is reliable, accurate, and well-suited for meaningful analysis.

+---
 ## Basic Data Terminology

 Before diving into clinical-specific terms like encounters or demographics, it’s crucial to understand foundational data concepts: